 Skip advert

 Advertisement

-The Volkswagen T-Roc was a relative latecomer to the compact SUV segment, but the Golf-sized SUV is a strong contender in this hotly contested class, as well as being a sales hit for VW.
-The T-Roc ushered in a new level of design emotion for the brand, with a cute, compact shape and lots of personalisation options.
-Best of all, it’s great to drive with spirited engines and a chassis that blends control and fun with a fair degree of comfort.
+The Volkswagen T-Roc was a relative latecomer to the compact SUV segment, but the Golf-sized SUV is a strong contender in this hotly contested class, and it is a sales hit for VW.
+Best of all, it’s great to drive with spirited engines and a chassis that blends control with a fair degree of comfort.

 Advertisement - Article continues below

-Inside there’s more space for passengers and luggage than in a Golf (thanks to the increased height), plus plenty of hi-tech connectivity, autonomous driving and safety kit available.
-Our previous bugbear with the T-Roc's interior quality has been somewhat addressed with a mid-life facelift for 2022, although it was much needed given the list prices, which are close to premium.
+There’s enough passenger and luggage space for most small SUV buyers’ needs, plus plenty of hi-tech connectivity, autonomous driving and safety kit.
+Our previous bugbear with the T-Roc's interior quality has been somewhat addressed with a mid-life facelift, which is just as well, given there are more affordable rivals.

 About the Volkswagen T-Roc

 The Volkswagen T-Roc arrived in 2017 as an SUV-style spin-off from the best-selling VW Golf.
-Like many crossover-type vehicles the T-Roc is blessed with off-road style chunky design cues, but the reality is that it’s configured to be easy to drive on tarmac, to be practical and (reasonably) affordable, and not to look like a boring old family hatchback.
+Like many crossover-type vehicles, the T-Roc is blessed with off-road style chunky design cues, but the reality is that it’s configured to be easy to drive on tarmac, to be practical and affordable to run, and not to look like a boring old family hatchback.

+Skip advert